 I harvest three tonnes of each variety, which makes approximately 2000 litres of each wine.

-The Chardonnay was handpicked at 12.8 Baumé and whole bunched pressed straight to barrel.
+The Chardonnay was handpicked at 12.1 Baumé and whole bunch pressed straight to barrel.
 I allowed the fermentation to start wild and continue for about one third of the ferment time, when I inoculated the Chardonnay with a selected cultivated yeast strain.
 The wild start allowed me to build added complexity into the wine.

 The wine underwent complete malolactic fermentation in barrel, further adding to the complex flavour profile.